ayemmk21/Snake_Safety/README.md

 # Snake ID Identification(CPU-only MVP)

 This is a minimal, **CPU-only** snake identifier for Myanmar.
-It classifies a photo into a small set of species and returns Burmese safety guidance with conservation-first language.
+It classifies a photo into a small set of species and returns safety guidance with conservation-first language.

 ## Quick Start